kodi-pvr/pvr.vuplus/README.md

     - `Standby` - Send the standby command on exit
     - `Deep standby` - Send the deep standby command on exit.
 Note, the set-top box will not respond to Kodi after this command is sent.
     - `Wakeup, then standby` - Similar to standby but first sends a wakeup command.
 Can be useful if you want to ensure all streams have stopped.
 Note: if you use CEC this could cause your TV to wake.
-* **Custom live TV timeout (0 to use default)**: The timemout to use when trying to read live streams
+* **Custom live TV timeout (0 to use default)**: The timemout to use when trying to read live streams.
+Default for live streams is 0.
+Default for for timeshifting is 10 seconds.
 * **Stream read chunk size**: The chunk size used by Kodi for streams.
 Default 0 to leave it to Kodi to decide.
+* **Enable debug logging in normal mode**: Debug log statements will display for the addon even though debug logging may not be enabled in Kodi.
+Note that all debug log statements will display at NOTICE level.
-* **Enable trace logging in debug mode**: Very detailed and verbose log statements will display in addition to standard debug statements
+* **Enable trace logging in debug mode**: Very detailed and verbose log statements will display in addition to standard debug statements.
+If enabled along with `Enable debug logging in normal mode` both trace and debug will display without debug logging enabled.
+In this case both debug and trace log statements will display at NOTICE level.

 ## Customising Config Files